hypothe/AI4RO2_E/README.md

 .../AI4RO2_E/domains/$ ff -o numeric_domain.pddl -f numeric_problem.pddl -O -s TIME-WAITER
 ```

 ## TODO

 - Why is problem APE3_full so much harder to deal with compared with AP2_full?
 Is it the fact that all 4 drinks are hot, or is it because they are spread between tables?
 Investigate.
-- Test APE_full domain substituting pick-N, drop-N with fluents (Testedby Marco and underperforming the case with 6  different actions)
+- Test APE_full domain substituting pick-N, drop-N with fluents (Tested by Marco and underperforming the case with 2  different dedicated actions for picking up and dropping more than one drink/bisquit)
-- Python script for sensitivity analysis and ouput plot (Implemented)
 - A lot of the efficiency depends on the gw value... is it possible to find a correlation between some problem variables and its "close-to-optimal" value? ...
 Some ML agent perhaps?
 Multi linear interpolation perhaps?
--   Add an option for ff command line that toggles the display of actions (abandoned)